|||

 The orbital periods of the six 1st order resonances of Janus that affect the ring system.
 The 1:1 resonance is with Janus' co-orbital moon Epimetheus.
 The corresponding frequencies of these resonances were scaled up by 23 octaves by astrophysicists at the University of Toronto, producing a musical scale.
 Credit: SYSTEM Sounds/NASA/JPL/Space Science Institute

-Russo was joined by astrophysicist Dan Tamayo, a at CITA and the Centre for Planetary Sciences at U of T Scarborough, and together they were able to play music with an instrument measuring over a million kilometers long.
+Russo was joined by astrophysicist Dan Tamayo, a postdoctoral researcher at CITA and the Centre for Planetary Sciences at U of T Scarborough, and together they were able to play music with an instrument measuring over a million kilometers long.
 The musical notes and rhythms both come from the orbital motion of Saturn's moons along with the orbits of the trillions of small particles that make up the ring system.

 "Saturn's magnificent rings act like a sounding board that launches waves at locations that harmonize with the planet's many moons, and some pairs of moons are themselves locked in resonances," says Tamayo.